CryptechTest/minetest_doc_items/API.md

     * `"tools"`: Tools and weapons
     * `"craftitems"`: Misc. items
     * `nil`: All of the above
-* `factoid_type`: Rough categorization of the factoid's content.
-Controls where in the text the factoid appears.
+* `factoid_type`: Rough categorization of the factoid's content, used to optimize the final text display.
+This currently determines where in the entry text the factoid appears.
 Possible values:
     * For all items:
-        * `"groups"`: Group-related factoid
+        * `"groups"`: Group-related factoid (very vague)
         * `"misc"`: Factoid doesn't fit anywhere else, is shown near the end
     * For nodes only:
         * `damage`: Related to player/mob damage or health